Mitr Chaibancha: Funeral and memorial shrine

-On the day of his funeral, the streets leading to the Buddhist temple were packed, with tens of thousands trying to attend his cremation rites.
-On the DVD of Insee thong, release in 2005 in Thailand, one of the special features is footage of the cremation ceremony.
-Mitr's body is held up so the throngs of onlookers could catch a last glimpse of the dead star.
-He was survived by his former wife and one son.
+Mitr's body was laid to rest at Wat Khae Nang Loeng in Bangkok for 100 days and then cremated at Wat Debsirindrawat Ratchaworawihan, where tens of thousands attended.
+The cremation appeared in the 2005 DVD release of Insee Thong, where his body is held up so onlookers could catch a last glimpse of him.
+Mitr was survived by his former wife and son.

-A memorial shrine to Mitr is situated on a small street in Jomtien, off Jomtien Road in front of the Amphoe Bang Lamung Revenue Department, behind Jomtien Palm Beach Hotel.
+A memorial shrine to Mitr is situated on a small street in Jomtien Beach, off Jomtien Road in front of the Amphoe Bang Lamung Revenue Department, behind Jomtien Palm Beach Hotel.
 The shrine is open from 6:00 a.m. to 6:00 p.m. daily.
 Inside the spirit house is a statue of Mitr holding a pistol in his right hand, reminiscent of his numerous roles as an action movie star.
 The walls are lined with photographs and other memorabilia.
 Fortune seekers visit the shrine, shake Kau Cim sticks and then check for the corresponding fortune on tablets hung on the shrine.
 If wishes have been granted, fortune seekers return and purchase a small offering to leave at the shrine.